Young Bond: Illustrations

 On 23 April 2005, Ian Fleming Publications released the first illustration of the thirteen-year-old James Bond drawn by Kev Walker.
 Walker illustrations have also been used on the covers of the U.S. hardback editions of Blood Fever and Double or Die.
 Walker also illustrated the SilverFin graphic novel released in the UK on 2 October 2008.

 Graphic novels

 In 2008, SilverFin: The Graphic Novel, was released as a graphic novel on 2 October 2008 by Puffin Books.
 The book was written by Charlie Higson and illustrated by renowned comic book artist Kev Walker.
 It was released by Disney Publishing in the US as both a hardcover and paperback in 2010 and was awarded the 2011 Will Eisner Comic Industry Award for Best Adaptation from Another Medium the following year.

 Movie

 Due to the success of SilverFin and Blood Fever, Hollywood has been interested in adapting these novels to film; however, Ian Fleming Publications and Charlie Higson have said they hope to release a few more books before possibly considering it.
 Today, it is believed the film rights to James Bond on film reside exclusively with Danjaq, LLC, the parent company of Eon Productions, however, according to Charlie Higson this is not exactly the case.

+Audio Series

+In February 2026, Big Finish Productions announced a full-cast audio series based on the novels.
+After an open casting call, Isaac Rouse was cast as Bond with Charlotte McBurney as Wilder Lawless.
+The first story will be a two-part adaptation of SilverFin, for release in October 2026.